Solar Panels and Roof

 If you want your solar investment to perform efficiently and protect your roof for years to come, schedule a call with Sunny Energy Rx.

 Installing solar panels in Arizona is not just about sunshine and savings.
-Before you move forward, homeowners should understand how solar panels impact their roof’s structure, lifespan, and long-term maintenance.
+If you're planning installation or already have panels on your roof, understanding how solar panels impact your roof's structure, lifespan, and long-term maintenance is important.

 Age and Condition of the Roof